shinobi-c0de/shinobi-code/docs/getting-started.md

 ## Demo App

-**Note:** Shinobi-Code is still in Alpha stage, please use the temporary URL that is shared with you.
+**Note:** Shinobi Code is still in Alpha stage, please use the temporary URL that is shared with you.

 [Shinobi-Code-Demo](https://www.example.com)